Marlo Henderson: Buddy Miles period

-Further activites
+Further activities

 Following his time in Buddy Miles' band, Henderson along with Andre Lewis became part of the group Maxayn who were signed to Capricorn Records in 1972, and expecting their debut album to he released in April that year.
+Henderson also played on the High Voltage self-titled album that was released in 1972.

 In the late 1990s he was involved in the production of Roscoe Lee Browne's Murmurs of the Heart album.

 On 20 November 2004, Henderson was at the La Jolla Hard Rock cafe, jamming on stage with Leon Hendrix, Riki Hendrix and Buddy Miles.

 Death

 He died at age 67 on 25 October 2015.
 Prior to his death he had been suffering from cancer.